wwivbbs/docs/installwindows.md

 all these other programs (yet?).
 Maybe down the road.
 So, for now use a 32bit x86 version of Windows.

-We are also unsure if Windows Server will work.
+**NOTE: **We are also unsure if Windows Server will work.
 We have one failed attempt on Windows Server 2003 R2.
 Let us know if you try it and it works.

+#### Windows Updates and .Net 4.5
+You should have ALL high priority updates on your windows mahcine.
+This might mean running windows update several times.
+As a part of this, you should also have installed Microsoft .Net Framework 4.5.x installed.
+The [4.5.2 install is here](http://www.microsoft.com/en-us/download/details.aspx?id=42642) if it was automatically installed by Windows Update.

 #### Microsoft Visual Studio C++ Runtime